 The information provided on this website does not, and is not intended to, act as legal, financial or credit advice.
 See Lexington Law’s editorial disclosure for more information.

-Is it better to cancel unused cards or keep them?
+Is it better to cancel zero-balance or keep them?

 The general rule of thumb is that it’s best to keep your unused cards rather than cancel them.
-Open credit cards, even ones you aren’t using, help you build up your credit history and increase your available credit, thus lowering your credit utilization rate.
-This is important because these relate to two factors that credit bureaus use when determining your credit score.
+Open credit cards, even ones you aren’t actively using, help you build up your credit history and increase your available credit.
+That increase helps lower your credit utilization rate, which is the percentage of available credit you have used.
+These details are important because they relate to two factors that credit bureaus rely on when determining your credit score.

 On the flip side, sometimes the knowledge that you have a credit card available for purchases is too big of a temptation.
 If you’re having trouble controlling your credit card spending or if your credit card has a high annual fee, you may be better off canceling your card.

-Why closing a card could impact your credit
+How does closing a credit card could impact your credit?

-Here’s more information on how these factors can affect your credit and help you determine whether or not to close your credit card account:
+Let’s look more closely at how these two factors can directly impact your credit score.
+Understanding each one can help you determine whether or not you should close your zero-balance credit card account.

 Your credit utilization rate could skyrocket

-To understand how your credit score could be affected by closing a credit card, here’s a helpful example.
+To understand how your credit utilization ratio — and thus your credit score — could be affected by closing a credit card, here’s a helpful example.
 Let’s say you have two credit cards:

-Before you close a credit card, take some time to determine what your credit utilization ratio would be.
-If that number will jump significantly, it may be a better idea to keep your unused card open until you can pay down your total credit card balance.
+Pro tip: Before you close a credit card, take some time to determine what your credit utilization ratio would be.
+If that number will jump significantly, it may be a better idea to keep your zero-balance card open until you can pay down your total credit card balance.

 The length of your credit history could decrease